 However, the book’s author, Robie Harris, says that this defeats its purpose.
 “No child’s going to go up to a librarian and say, ‘You know, I’m going through puberty, I’m having these changes, I seem to have these pubic hairs, and could you recommend something to me?’ ” she says.
 “If a book is in a special section of the library, maybe the kids who need it the most are not going to get it.”

 The stakes for “the kids who need it the most” are high when we consider that the United States has the highest rate of teen pregnancy among developed nations.
 A teenage girl in America is more than twice as likely to become pregnant as a girl in Canada, and 4 times as likely as her counterpart in Germany or Norway.
-Additionally, as the maps below illustrate, more than half of states still do not require sex education in public schools, and many programs must teach abstinence without providing information about contraception.
+Additionally, more than half of states still do not require sex education in public schools, and many programs must teach abstinence without providing information about contraception.
 In light of this data, it seems more important than ever that young people have access to books that will help them make healthy, informed decisions about their bodies.